rmrk-team/NestingEIP/README.md

      * @dev This adds the child token into the given parent token's pending child tokens array.
      * @dev The destination token MUST NOT be a child token of the token being transferred or one of its downstream
      *  child tokens.
-     * @dev This method MUST NOT be callable directly.
+     * @dev This method MUST NOT be called directly.
 It MUST only be called from an instance of `INestable` as part of a `nestMint`, `nestTransfer` or `transferChild` to an NFT.
      * @dev Requirements:
      *